2011–12 Chicago Bulls season

 The 2011–12 Chicago Bulls season was the 46th season of the franchise in the National Basketball Association (NBA).
-The Bulls finished the lockout-shortened season with a 50–16 record, or roughly 62–20 in a full season, tying the San Antonio Spurs for the best record of the season.
+The Bulls finished the lockout-shortened season with a 50–16 record, or roughly 62–20 in a full season, the same exact record from the previous season, tying the San Antonio Spurs for the best record of the season.
 They ended as the number one seed in the Eastern Conference for a second consecutive season.